Polar Ignite 3 Titanium

 The Polar Club solution also offers clubs and their customers a channel for discussing the exercise classes and other similar matters within the club’s own community.
 The Community service can be found in Flow’s Community - Clubs section.
 When participating in discussions in the service, the participants may share information related to them if they so wish.
 When necessary, the club is responsible for moderating the discussions.

+The legal basis for processing personal data is performance of a contract.
 You can contact our Customer Care for further information on Polar Club’s register.